Everyone wants Garth Brooks on their side. He just wants everyone to get along.

 He’s not just that way with reporters: His friend Billy Joel — whose smash “Shameless” is one of Brooks’s most successful covers — recalled meeting Brooks in the 1990s and, as a rough-around-the-edges New Yorker, was taken aback by his Midwestern manners.

 “He called me ‘Mr. Joel’ and he kept calling me ‘sir,’ which made me uncomfortable,” Joel said.
-“I said, ‘Stop calling me ‘sir,’ call me Bill.’
+“I said, ‘Stop calling me “sir,” call me Bill.’
 He was very, very polite and I appreciated that, because I wasn’t used to it in any way . . . it’s very charming.”

 Brooks is also almost jarringly intense.
 During an hour-long interview, he teared up no fewer than six times.
 Brooks cries a lot: when he sings an especially meaningful ballad, when other artists pay tribute to him at award shows, when he talks about his family in his recent documentary, “The Road I’m On.”
 On this day, he was feeling especially raw.
 In the middle of telling a story about performing in front of his hero James Taylor at the 2016 Kennedy Center Honors, he choked up and had to stop.